Piers Vitebsky

-Piers Vitebsky is an anthropologist and is the Head of Social Science at the Scott Polar Research Institute, University of Cambridge, England.
+Piers Vitebsky is an anthropologist who was Head of Anthropology and Russian Northern Studies and Assistant Director of Research at the Scott Polar Research Institute of the University of Cambridge in England.

 Education

-Vitebsky studied his undergraduate degree in Classics with Modern and Medieval Languages at the University of Cambridge, graduating in 1971.
-He then went on to take a diploma in Social Anthropology at the Oxford University.
+Vitebsky studied his undergraduate degree in Classics with Modern and Medieval Languages at King's College, Cambridge, graduating in 1971.
+He then went on to take a diploma in Social Anthropology at Oxford University.
 In the late seventies he was an affiliated student at the Delhi School of Economics.
 Eventually he completed his PhD at the School of Oriental and African Studies in London in 1982.

 Career

 Since the 1980s, Vitebsky has carried out long-term fieldwork among with the Evens of Siberia, and among shamans and shifting cultivators in tribal India and Sri Lanka.
 In the Russian Arctic, he was the first westerner since the Revolution to live long-term with an indigenous community.
 Only after working for several months at the Museum of Anthropology and Ethnography in Leningrad was he allowed to fly out to Yakutsk in 1988.

-Vitebsky has been Head of Anthropology and Russian Northern Studies at the Scott Polar Research Institute since 1986.
+From 1986 to 2016, Vitebsky was Head of Anthropology and Russian Northern Studies at the Scott Polar Research Institute of the University of Cambridge.
+Until his retirement he was Assistant Director of Research at the institute.
+His other appointments include Professor II at the University of Tromsø in Norway, Honorary Academician of the Academy of Sciences of the Republic of Sakha (Yakutia), and Honorary Professor at the North-Eastern Federal University in the Russian Far East.

 His current focus is on reindeer herders' perceptions of and responses to climate change.